Dugout Canyon Mine

 The federal coal lease for the Dugout Canyon mine held by Coastal States Energy Company, was transferred to Canyon Fuel Company.
 (Arch Coal, Inc., SEC Form 10K, dated March 2, 1999)

 March 16, 1998

-By October 1998, Canyon Fuel had started site improvements in preparation for production.
+By October 1998, Canyon Fuel had started site improvements in preparation for production at the Dugout Canyon mine.
 (Utah Division of Oil Gas and Mining, Permit C0070039; Dugout Canyon Mine)

 Bowie Resource Partners, 2013

 Bowie Resource Holdings completed its purchase of 100 percent interest of Canyon Fuel Company, a subsidiary of Arch Coal Company.
 The purchase included the Soldier Creek mine in Soldier Canyon mine, along with the Dugout Canyon mine, the Banning loadout, the Sufco mine, and the Gordon Creek mines (previously owned by Mountain Coal Company).
 The purchase agreement was signed on June 27, 2013.